Water: Regulatory Information

 Amended Determination June 2013

-EPA is amending its January 2009 Determination to narrow the scope of the original determination consistent with EPA’s conclusion that numeric nutrient criteria are not necessary to meet the requirements of the Clean Water Act for flowing waters in the South Florida Region, marine lakes, tidally-influenced flowing waters, and conveyances primarily used for water management purposes with marginal or poor stream habitat components.
+EPA amended its January 2009 Determination to narrow the scope of the original determination consistent with EPA’s conclusion that numeric nutrient criteria are not necessary to meet the requirements of the Clean Water Act for flowing waters in the South Florida Region, marine lakes, tidally-influenced flowing waters, and conveyances primarily used for water management purposes with marginal or poor stream habitat components.

 - June 2013 Amended Determination (PDF) (7 pp, 2.7MB)